ryandeussing/jimhopper/_child-abuse/overview.md

 Also, putting such a label on our experience can imply that the labels 'abuse victim' or 'abuse survivor' apply to us, and that 'child abuser' applies to others involved.
 Again, that may not feel right or true.

-Even if an experience fits a legal definition or therapist's definition of 'child abuse,' that doesn't mean you have to (or should) see it that way.
+Even if an experience fits a legal definition or a therapist's definition of 'child abuse,' that doesn't mean you have to (or should) see it that way.
 That doesn't mean you must use such words to understand what happened.
 What other people think or say shouldn't determine what it means for you, or the other people involved – who may be people you still care about, even love.
 I understand.

 > 'Abuse,' 'victim' and 'survivor' just don't feel right to some people​